top of page

 11. Xabi Alonso (1999–2017)

-Xabi Alonso was the embodiment of positional understanding and poise in midfield, excelling in both defensive and creative duties.
+Xabi Alonso was the embodiment of positional intelligence and composure in midfield, excelling in both defensive and creative phases of the game.

 Xabi Alonso